malemay/soybean_sv_paper/README.md

 ## Querying the Makefile

 We used [GNU Make](https://www.gnu.org/software/make/) to describe the dependencies among our scripts and data through a Makefile.
-In theory, the Makefile should allow running all the analyses that were done in the paper in the proper order, given that all the sequencing and reference data are made available.
+In theory, the Makefile should allow running all the analyses that were done in the paper in the proper order, given that all the sequencing and reference data are available.
 In practice, our Makefile is intended as a tool to query this repository to understand what scripts should be run and in what order to obtain a particular result.
 Here, we give a short introduction for people who are not yet familiar with Make so they can query our Makefile effectively.